 I’m a big believer in internships, and you should be too.
 But it’s not just because the only way I can repay the favors made to me is to pay it forward.
 Because it is good business.

 Innovative companies need to be learning organizations.
 No matter how senior the staff that you hire, their skills start becoming obsolete the day they join.
-I have found that bringing interns and fresh graduates into your organization imbues a culture of learning and mentorship that effects all levels.
+I have found that bringing interns and fresh graduates into your organization imbues a culture of learning and mentorship that affects all levels.
 This in turn attracts exactly the kind of life-long learners that stay relevant and drive innovation.

 In all three of my last companies, the biggest challenge we had was finding enough skilled people to fill the roles we had.
 Growing companies cannot sit passively by hoping that universities and other organizations will train staff for them to poach when they need them.
 Sustainable, predictable growth requires that companies establish a talent pipeline, and grow the staff of the future from the staff of today.
 Ideally, an industry culture that invests in human capital will create a kind of rising tide and lift all boats.
 This is a large component of the winning culture of Silicon Valley.

-In Australia interns can fall into two broad categories, paid interns and work placement.
+In Australia, interns can fall into two broad categories, paid interns and work placement.
 Many startups will seek out the latter as this is the only legal pathway to free labor in Australia.
-There are restrictions, but there is safe harbor for companies that work with universities to pre-approve the work placement.
+There are restrictions, but there is a safe harbor for companies that work with universities to pre-approve the work placement.
 These rules are generally the same across universities as they are all grounded in the Fair Labor Practices.
-We have successful work placement programs in two universities, here's how we did it:
+We have successful work placement programs in two universities, here’s how we did it: